 Quite often these days it seems as though artists on both an independent and mainstream level are too quick to release their music for a plethora of reasons and I’m glad that HORSE is not an example of that.
 Much respect to GGDT for releasing their album when the time was right, and for accidentally-on-purpose creating what will easily become my favorite spring, summer and maybe even winter, soundtrack.
-I mean, hell, I’m still listening to ERIC (which is totally free and amazing if you haven’t heard) on a regular basis.
+I mean, hell, I’m still listening to ERIC (which is

 Part of it can be attributed to the fact that GGDT knows how to have fucking fun with their music.
 I truly believe that some rap stars aligned when the universe brought Mitch, Dez & Absolute together.
 Some things are inevitable.
 Their collective creative energy, life perspectives and overall passion for making rap music compliment their individual talents so well, it’s practically unfair to other music makers.
 Plus they even make it look easy.
 Those assholes.

 It all comes down to consistently raising the bar for themselves for no reason other than the personal goal to keep improving and to stay hungry.
 They’ve done it with every verse, every song, every music video, every collaboration they’ve been apart of.
-And they even say it themselves on the introductory track to “HORSE” – “It’s the shit we’re gonna make that’s gonna make you hold on.”
+And they even say it themselves on the introductory track to “HORSE – “It’s the shit we’re gonna make that’s gonna make you hold on.
 It just keeps getting better and better, and they’ve clocked the hours and put in the hard work to show for it.